adiaconou/mcp-google/memory-bank/systemPatterns.md

 # System Patterns - Architecture and Design

-> **Note on Implementation Status**: This document outlines the **target architecture** for the fully realized project.
-The implementation is following an incremental, value-first approach.
-Some advanced patterns described here (e.g., Circuit Breaker, Rate Limiter) are planned for later phases, specifically the Production Hardening phase.
-Please refer to `progress.md` for the current implementation status.
+> **Note on Implementation Status**: This document outlines the **proven architecture patterns** from the current implementation.
+The project has successfully implemented Calendar, Gmail, and Drive integrations using these patterns.
+Advanced patterns (e.g., Circuit Breaker, Rate Limiter) are planned for Production Hardening phase.
+The Service Module Pattern, OAuth Management, and Tool Registry patterns are fully implemented and proven effective.

 ## Overall Architecture